 Cysts: These sac-like lesions contain a buildup of white blood cells, bacteria, and dead cells in a liquid or semi-liquid state (boil-like infections).
 The resulting inflammation can cause scarring and be very painful.
 Cysts and nodules often appear together to form nodulocystic acne, also very severe.

 Nodules: Sometimes the bottom of a follicle will break off, which causes the follicle to completely collapse.
 This produces large solid, dome- or irregularly shaped, pus-filled lesions/lumps that extend deep into the skin, sometimes causing tissue damage and scarring if not treated.
 Nodular acne, which can be painful, is the most severe form of the disease.
 It demands the attention of acne consultants.

-LXR Organics has effective acne products that do not over dry the skin and only controls the excess oil production that is not required by the skin.
-Our effective acne remover clears out any type of acne, leaving the skin clear and healthy.
+LXR Organics has a solution that do not over dry the skin and only controls the excess oil production that is not required by the skin.
+Our products clears out any type of acne, leaving the skin clear and healthy.
 By successfully treating many customers with severe acne, we can say to be the reliable acne treatment providers, delivering what others only promise.

-Don’t wait to get rid of your acne and buy our acne starter kits to experience a beautiful new skin.
+Don’t wait to get rid of your acne and buy our skincare products to experience a beautiful new skin.